(last updated 7 February 2020)

 The Australian electoral roll shows that Alfred, who was then working as a labourer, living near Leitchville in Victoria in 1927.
 The DVA's WW2 nominal roll shows that an Alfred Bourke, born at Minyip in Victoria on 2 December 1904, enlisted in the RAAF at Melbourne on 10 December 1942.
 He was then living at Richmond and gave as his NOK Grace Bourke.
 He was discharged on 19 February 1946 at which time he was a Leading Aircraftman with 13 Aircraft Repair Depot.
 The Australian electoral rolls show that at war's end, they moved to Yallourn where Grace died in 1959.
 Alfred continued to live and work, as a greaser, at Yallourn.
 The rolls show a Byron Walter Bourke, trainee analyst and later a service officer, living with him in 1967 and 1968 and a Cherylette Bourke, retailer, living at the same address in 1972.
 The Gippsland Memorial Cemetery website shows that an Alfred John Bourke, born on 2 December 1905, died (probably at Moe) on 15 December 1990 and was cremated at the crematorium.

 1.4) Maxwell Walter Beseler (1915-41).
-The Australian War Memorial's Roll of Honour shows that VX28626 Pte Maxwell Walter Beseler (pictured in uniform on the right) of the 2/24th Battalion was killed in action at Tobruk on 1 May 1941.
+The Australian War Memorial's Roll of Honour shows that VX28626 Pte Maxwell Walter Beseler (pictured in uniform on the left) of the 2/24th Battalion was killed in action at Tobruk on 1 May 1941.
 According to the DVa's WW2 nominal roll, VX28626 Pte Maxwell Walter Beseler, was born at Donald on 29 March 1915 and enlisted in the Australian Army at Caulfield on 19 June 1940 (NOK Walter Beseler).
 He died on 1 May 1941 while serving with the 2/24 Australian Infantry Battalion and is buried in the Tobruk Military Cemetery (Grave no 8.P.11).
 Melbourne Age (27 May 1941): 'Private Maxwell Beseler has been reported missing.
 He enlisted at Watchem in May 1940, and sailed in November of the same year.
 He is the youngest son of Mr and Mrs W. Beseler, of Watchem.
 Private Beseler was educated at the Watchem State school, and before enlistment was working in the district.
 He played football for the Watchem team'.

 From the Australian War Memorial's database, this photo shows the Beseler family sometime before the Second World War.